chloechiaw/chloechiaw.github.io/_posts/2025-11-09-Vector-Addition.markdown

 permalink: /vec-add/
 ---

-Plain Vector Addition on a B200
 Over the weekend, I was trying to see if I could use CUDA to speed up vector addition.
-This is the result: #4/465 and one person yassa9 is absolutely mogging everyone with Triton.
+This is the result:

+#4/465 and one person yassa9 is absolutely mogging everyone with Triton.
 Substantial GFLOPs difference compared to everyone else (2x more GFLOPs reached than my 445.366/)

-Vector addition results across all GPUs
+## Vector addition results across all GPUs
 I was working on optimizing a memory-bound kernel for vector addition on NVIDIA H100 and B200 GPUs.
 The task was just to add corresponding elements from two input arrays and write the results to an output array, so very simple!
 At first I just played around with low hanging fruit such as block size (since the max is 1024 threads per block on an H100) to see what the performance benefits were but then tried to use more logical approaches such as coalesced memory access.
 I am still learning, so this is a novice worklog describing all the things tried!
 The language I chose was CUDA, but Tensara lets you submit kernels in Triton, CuTe DSL, etc.

-Initial Approach: Multiple Elements Per Thread
+## Initial Approach: Multiple Elements Per Thread
 My first implementation had each thread handle 8 elements (4 from each input array):

 ```cpp